Efficient compression of neural networks and datasets: Experimental Methodology

 The slightly innovative part in this procedure is how we determine the variation in the data.
 Since the data varies along a (usually decaying loss) curve, which has itself varying y-values, we fit smoothed curves to the two halves, subtract the y-values of the smooth curves from the y-values of the data and then compute the standard deviations of the results.
 To compute the smoothed curves, we use the \texttt{collocate\_data} function from the \texttt{DiffEqFlux} library \cite{rackauckas2020universal}.
 The \texttt{collocate\_data} function employs an Epanechnikov kernel to determine the smoothed curve.
 Fitting this smoothed curve is usually so fast that we did not notice a significant increase in time per epoch, even when $k$ is low (and convergence is checked frequently).

-The idea behind this slightly more involved saturation criterion is that this process can take into account trends of the loss curve, even when the loss curve itself might be noisy (and thus does not allow for a simpler procedure in which one triggers saturation / convergence as soon as the validation loss increases).
+The idea behind this more involved criterion is that this process can take into account trends of the loss curve, even when the loss curve itself might be noisy (and thus does not allow for a simpler procedure in which one triggers saturation / convergence as soon as the validation loss increases).
 Furthermore, it can be used both for validation loss as well as for train loss saturation / convergence.
+Throughout the paper, we employ validation loss convergence.

 Regarding our experiments with transformer decoders and the Wikipedia dataset, we did not use a convergence criterion to determine when to stop training but rather trained for a predetermined number of epochs, as large language models are typically not trained until convergence \cite{touvron2023llama, deepseekai2024deepSeekV3technicalReport}.
-For each dataset, the number of epochs was chosen such that the total number of parameter updates summed up to approximately 1M, which is the number of training iterations used by Del{\'e}tang et al. in \cite{deletang2023language}.
+The number of iterations was chosen such that the biggest dataset had 20 times more tokens than our transformer had parameters, and training was performed for one epoch, corresponding to findings in \cite{hoffmannTrainingComputeOptimalLarge}.
+After that single epoch, we pruned the models (except for unpruned transformers) using TAMADE (cf.~Sec.~\ref{sec:adaptive-mask-determination}) and thereafter the models were finetuned for 0.15 epochs.
+For the smaller datasets, we then increased the number of epochs such that the total number of iterations stayed roughly constant while making sure that VRAM memory was used efficiently on our machines.
+For the medium dataset we used 4 epochs of main training and 1 epoch of finetuning and for the small dataset we used 20 epochs of training and 3 epochs of finetuning.